idaholab/Code_Generator/README.md

 The ns-3 code generator
 ===========================

-The ns-3 code generator project aims to provide a quick and easy way to generate valid ns-3 C++ simulation scripts.
+The ns-3 code generator project aims to provide a quick and easy way to automatically generate valid ns-3 C++ simulation scripts.
 It incorporates the CodeSynthesis XSD product to validate and generate the XML to C++ data bindings to allow for easier parsing of the XML file used to define a network topology.
 The code generator can be invoked stand alone from the command line, or integrated into a larger system that requires ns-3 code generation capability.

 1) Build / install
 ------------------